locutusjs/locutus/CONTRIBUTING.md

 If you want to preview locally type `npm run website:start`.

-Any change to `master` is deployed automatically onto GitHub Pages by Travis CI via the `travis-deploy.sh` script.
+Any change to `main` is deployed automatically onto GitHub Pages by Travis CI via the `travis-deploy.sh` script.

 Typing `npm run deploy` in the root of the project takes care of all the building steps, and then force pushes the generated HTML to the `gh-pages` branch of this repo.
 But as mentioned, this should not be necessary as Travis handles it automatically.